 Here are the reasons that justify why reporting tools are best-to-have for an organization:

-• The non-technical decision makers can also utilize the ability of slicing, dicing and drilling down/through data, implement formulas and even perform some base level data modelling that was earlier the case with dedicated data scientists and analysts.
+- The non-technical decision makers can also utilize the ability of slicing, dicing and drilling down/through data, implement formulas and even perform some base level data modeling that was earlier the case with dedicated data scientists and analysts.

 How Does Reporting Software Work?